-A Walker study says that by 2020, customer experience will trump price and product as one of the key differentiators when choosing a vendor.
-85% of customers will be willing to splurge more on a product where the customer expectations are guaranteed to have met.
+- A Walker study said that in 2020, customer experience would trump price and product as one of the key differentiators when choosing a vendor.

-Why is Satisfying Customer Expectations Pivotal to Your Success?
+Why is Exceeding Customer Expectations Paramount to Your Success?

-Just satisfying customer expectations is not important, you need to be able to ‘Wow’ your customers so that even a single bad experience would not make them move to a competitor of yours.
-The only reason why a customer would jump ship is when their brand fails to meet their customer expectations.
+Just satisfying customer expectations is not important.
+You need to be able to ‘wow’ your customers so that even a single bad experience would not make them move to a competitor.
+The only reason why a customer would jump ship is when the brand fails to meet its customer expectations.

 1. Getting Regular Customer Feedback

-Never ever underestimate the importance of your customer’s feedback because they are teaching you how to make your services better for free of cost.
-Problems that all of your business stakeholders would have ignored during the making of the product may be highlighted by your customers because of their experience with your product in the feedback.
+Never ever underestimate the importance of your customer’s feedback because they are teaching you how to make your services better (for free).
+Problems that all of your business stakeholders would have ignored during the making of the product may be highlighted by your customers in the feedback because of their experience with your product.
+This can be captured in real-time with tools like SurveySparrow from your key marketing channels.
+You can create a free account to give it a try.

 2. Personalize Your Offering

-While personalizing the product might not be possible for companies in all industries, do look out for ways in which you can make the offering as relatable as possible to your end customer.
-Study customer expectations and aspirations in your industry to gauge what they expect as a bonus from you and go out of your way to make it come true.
+While personalizing the product might not be possible for companies in all industries, do lookout for ways in which you can make the offering as relatable as possible to your end customer.
+Study customer expectations and aspirations in your industry to gauge what they expect and go out of your way to make it come true.